rohrerj/scion/doc/dev/design/FABRID.rst

 * **Concatenations**

-  Multiple identifiers can be combined by using a concatenation (and/or parentheses).
+  Multiple identifiers can be combined by using a concatenation.
 Concatenations are created by the ``+`` symbol.

   Example: